 The principal places of business of the Company and its subsidiaries (collectively referred to as the "Group") are in Hong Kong.
 The Company's principal place of business in Hong Kong is Unit 02, 11/F., Eastmark, 21 Sheung Yuet Road, Kowloon Bay, Kowloon, Hong Kong.
-The Company's shares are listed on the Growth Enterprise Market (the "GEM") of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
+The Company's shares are listed on the GEM of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").